 -

-On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+On the Review <my-unique-deployment-name> page, click Submit.

-Scaling Your Existing CNQ on AWS Cluster
+Changing the EC2 Instance Type of Your CNQ on AWS Cluster

-To minimize potential availability interruptions, you must perform this cluster replacement procedure as a two-quorum event.
-For example, if you stop the existing EC2 instances by using the AWS Management Console and change the EC2 instance types, two quorum events occur for each node and the read and write cache isn’t optimized for the EC2 instance type.
+- To minimize potential availability interruptions, you must perform the cluster replacement procedure as a two-quorum event.
+For example, if you stop the existing EC2 instances by using the AWS Management Console and change the EC2 instance types, two quorum events occur for each node and the read and write cache isn't optimized for the EC2 instance type.

 - Create a new deployment in a new CloudFormation stack and join the new EC2 instances to a quorum.